breandan/kotlingrad/README.md

 }
 ```

-This feature allows consumers to instantiate variables e.g. in an embedded DSL without redeclaring their names:
+This feature allows consumers to instantiate variables e.g., in an embedded DSL without redeclaring their names:

 ```kotlin
 val x by Var()   // With property delegation